laminas-api-tools/documentation/api-primer/content-validation.md

 }
 ```

-Apigility will deserialize the data and pass it to the configured input filter, which will then
+API Tools will deserialize the data and pass it to the configured input filter, which will then
 determine that the data is invalid.
 The following response will be provided:

 ```HTTP